unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 **Duration:** 1 minute

-A spectral, floating hand appears at a point you choose within range.
-The hand lasts for the duration or until you dismiss it as an action.
-The hand vanishes if it is ever more than 30 feet away from you or if you cast this tek skill again.
+You gain the temporary power of telekenesis.
+This effect lasts for the duration or until you dismiss it as an action.

-You can use your action to control the hand.
-You can use the hand to manipulate an object, open an unlocked door or container, stow or retrieve an item from an open container, or pour the contents out of a vial.
+You can use your action to manipulate objects within 30ft of you.
+You can use the power to manipulate an object, open an unlocked door or container, stow or retrieve an item from an open container, or pour the contents out of a vial.
 You can move the hand up to 30 feet each time you use it.

-The hand can't attack, activate alien artifacts, or carry more than 10 pounds.
+Telekenesis cannot pick up or move objects weighing more than 10 pounds.

 ##### Tek Circle